-When speaking with businesses looking to move away from introductory inventory and accounting software to more sophisticated accounting ERP software, one of the most requested features is better reporting.
+When speaking with businesses looking to move away from introductory inventory and accounting software to more sophisticated distribution accounting software, one of the most requested features is better reporting.
 Many systems offer generic, canned-type of reports, which while useful, are based on assumptions that may or may not be relevant to your company.
 These types of reports are not designed for detailed analysis and do not take into consideration a company’s unique competitive advantage.
 The ability to quickly create and modify custom reports that speak directly to the business problems you are trying to solve on a daily basis is a much more meaningful piece of functionality.
 A software vendor that provides multiple tools for reporting gives businesses the flexibility to collect, edit, share and analyze data in the best format possible.
 Working with the vendor to design a report (often on pen and paper first) will allow you to properly define the criteria and parameters for the report, to easily make sense of the data collected.
 Even better is finding a software vendor that will train your team on how to create your own reports using the tools provided.
 This will allow your team to quickly and easily get relevant information in a meaningful format, without having to pay the vendor or wait for them to complete the report.

 When creating reports, it is important to consider how you want to analyze the information in addition to what information you want to collect.